OctopusDeploy/blog/blog/2020-07/extending-octopus-execution-container/index.md

 ![](az-cli-only-size.png "width=300")

-Using this container we can execute an Azure script step and see we get the same result from `az version` as against the step that using the `octopusdeploy\worker-tools` image:
+Using this container we can execute an Azure script step and see we get the same result from `az version` as against the step that using the `octopusdeploy/worker-tools` image:

 ![](az-cli-only-octopus.png "width=300")

 ## Conclusion

 This was my first time taking a look at the execution container functionality within Octopus, and I've got to say, I can see its benefits.
 More than anything, it takes away the configuration of server software and means you can have a version-controlled way of specifying deployment software dependencies.
 Sure, you could use a script to install the required software with a package manager of your choice, but by using containers you remove the risk of software installation conflicts, can use multiple versions of tools, and keep a "clean" worker with the [minimal installation requirements](https://help.octopus.com/t/what-do-i-need-to-be-installed-for-my-octopus-deployment-process-to-use-execution-containers/25388).
-This has the potential to reduce the number of worker machines you require.
+This has the potential to reduce the number of worker machines you require, and in turn costs.

+The `octopusdeploy/worker-tools` image means you can get started straight away, with most tools required for deployments available within it.
 In addition to this, if you roll your own images, you can add further flexibility to your deployment process and have the potential to reduce deployment times.